Shekar13/Shekar13/README.md

 - Developed a low-light license plate recognition system using Qwen2-VL and Meta-Learning Adaptation techniques.
 - Focused on improving recognition accuracy in challenging conditions such as night-time and poor visibility.

+### E-Commerce Sales Analytics Dashboard

+- Built an interactive Power BI dashboard to analyze sales, profit, customer, and product performance.
+- Created KPI cards, slicers, and visualizations using DAX and Power Query to generate business insights.

 <h2> Experience</h2>

 **AI & ML Intern | AICTE - Edunet Foundation**